 Establishing AI Policies for Your Classroom

-AI, specifically Generative AI (GenAI), is altering the way that humans access information, learn, and work.
+Artificial Intelligence tools are altering the way that humans access information, learn, and work.
 The opportunities and challenges offered by these alterations are compelling educational institutions to reconsider their curricula and expand into new fields of inquiry.
-But, while these potential updates and expansions are explored, instructors and students will need a more immediate plan for navigating ever-improving AI tools in the context of their courses.
+However, while these potential updates and expansions are explored, instructors and students will need a more immediate plan for navigating ever-improving AI tools in the context of their courses.
 As Danielle Aming (2023) suggests, students will be looking to their instructors to provide clarity and direction:

 Information Gathering